 A. All of the benefits of APA regular membership, such as:

 - Membership in a local chapter

 - Chapter and national conferences and other events that offer opportunities for networking and interacting with experienced planners

 - APA's member e-newsletter, APA Interact

-- Access to the members-only resources on the APA website
+- Access to the member directory and other members-only resources on the APA website

-There are also special benefits just for participants in the Early Career Program:
+There are also special benefits just for participants in the Early Career Membership Program:

 - Reimbursement for most of the cost of National Planning Conference registration in return for on-site assistance

 - The opportunity to present your work at the National Planning Conference

 - Leadership opportunities on APA's Student Representatives Council